gsirhc/AdvancedTail/README.md

 ```

 Or you can be more specific with the "To":  ```trim to: "it rules|it rocks"```

+#### File History
+AdvancedTail saves a history of all files you have tailed.
+This includes
+saving the filters/trim expressions per file so that when you select a file,
+AdvancedTail will preload the last expressions.
+These settings are stored
+in your users appdata folders ("%appdata%") allowing for multiple user
+settings on servers or other shared systems.

+AdvancedTail also supports automatically tailing the last file on load.

 #### Known Issues and Limitations
 * Line numbers are embedded in the file display as regular text